dansmyers/IntroToCS-2020/Labs/5-CYOA.md

 ## Description

-If you had been a kid in the 80's, your elementary school library would have been stuffed with *Choose Your Own Adventure* books, for the downtime you had when you weren't playing [*Oregon Trail*](https://en.wikipedia.org/wiki/The_Oregon_Trail_(1985_video_game)) on your school's Apple II computers.
+If you had been a kid in the 80's, your elementary school library would have been stuffed with *Choose Your Own Adventure* books, for the downtime you had when you weren't playing [*Oregon Trail*](https://en.wikipedia.org/wiki/The_Oregon_Trail_(1985_video_game)) on your school's Apple ][ computers.

 ![](https://upload.wikimedia.org/wikipedia/en/f/f0/Cave_of_time.jpg)